evennia/evennia/docs/source/Howtos/Howtos-Overview.md

 ## Beginner Tutorial

 Recommended starting point!
-This will take you from absolute beginner to making a small, but full, game with Evennia.
-Even if you have a very different game style in mind for your own game, this will give you a good start.
+This will take you from absolute beginner to making a small but full game with Evennia.
+Other tutorials and howto's tend to assume you are already familiar with the concepts explained in the Beginning tutorial.

 > The latter parts of the beginner tutorial are still being worked on.